Family and Welfare Law

 Apply knowledge of English and Welsh family and welfare law to actual or hypothetical factual scenarios.

-Undertake independent legal research in relation to English and Welsh family and welfare law.
+Demonstrate the ability to carry out independent legal research in relation to English and Welsh family and welfare law.

 Teaching and Learning Strategy

 There will be a 2 hour lecture per week.

 Students will be expected to carry out private study.
 During this time, students will carry out background reading and research.